 Harman alkaloids, diversity of linans and neolignans +; mycorrhizae 0; cork cambium deep cortical or pericyclic (superficial); vessel elements with simple perforation plates; rays (predominantly) uniseriate; tension wood?; (stomatal orientation transverse); (pollen colpate); style +; micropyle endostomal; seeds ± exotestal; endosperm 0; chloroplast infA gene +. - 2 families, 27 genera, 305 species.

+Evolution.
 Bacterial/Fungal Associations.
-Mycorrhizae are usually absent from the whole clade, perhaps not unexpected, given their preference for arid/saline habitats, however, arbuscular mycorrhizae have been reported from roots of Larrea tridentat in the Mojave Desert (Apple et al. 2005); c.f. also Amaranthaceae.
+Mycorrhizae are usually absent from this clade, perhaps not unexpected, given their preference for arid/saline habitats.
+However, arbuscular mycorrhizae have been reported from roots of Larrea tridentat in the Mojave Desert (Apple et al. 2005); c.f. also Amaranthaceae.

 Chemistry, Morphology, etc. For harman alkaloids, see Kubitzki (2006a); for lignans and neolignans, see Simpson (2006) and Sheahan (2006).
 Carlquist (2005b) lists several features of wood anatomy that may be synapomorphies for the group.